lmjvelasco/Atwater-Project-2/README.md

 1. Click on the green "Code" button -> Download ZIP
 2. Extract the files locally.
 You should now have a folder in your files titled "Atwater-Project-2-main" with the needed files.
 3. Navigate to the following datahub directory destination: /EEP153_Materials/Project 2
 4. Upload the three files: Project 2 Notebook.ipynb, atwater_diet_minimums.csv, and atwater_diet_maximums.csv.
-Please note that if these files are placed in different folders or directories our code will not work because it will be extracting other tools and files from their respective file locations! :~)
+Please note that if these files are placed in different folders or directories our code will not work because it will be extracting other tools and files (f.e. eep153_tools.py, requirements.txt, etc.) from their respective file locations! :~)